Hacker0x01/docs.hackerone.com/docs/programs/custom-fields.md

 ![what custom fields looks like in the report](./images/custom-fields-6.png)

-When you export your reports as a CSV file, the custom field and the information associated will also be included in the export.
+When you export your reports as a CSV file, the custom field and the information associated with it will also be included in the export.
+Each custom fields will be exported with an associated key.
+The key for each field is comprised of: `<team_id>_<custom_field_attribute_label>`.

 ![custom fields in the exported report](./images/custom-fields-export.png)

 <h3 id="edit">Edit a Custom Field</h3>
 You can edit your custom fields to change the name of the field label.

 ![custom fields list](./images/custom-fields-list.png)